chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 Combining the `pake` extension with the normal TLS key exchange mechanism using a hybrid or PQ key agreement protects against Harvest Now Decrypt Later Attacks where traffic recorded today may be decrypted by a Cryptographically Relevant Quantum Computer (CRQC) in the future.
-However, if the PAKE used is not quantum secure, then an active quantum attacker may still break authentication.

 A client which sends both a `pake` and `signature_algorithms` extension indicates the client requires both PAKE authentication and standard server certificate authentication.